 If you are a WW member, you can absolutely include potatoes as part of a low-point diet.
-In fact, potatoes are a zero point food on the WW purple plan, which means they can be eaten to satisfaction.
+In fact, potatoes are a zero point food on the WW purple plan and an option to be zero points on the WW personal points plan which means they can be eaten to satisfaction.

 Diet Potato Recipes